Helper functions

 Poll for element

 This function polls for the variable accountBalance and displays an appropriate message.
-This is useful when you want to modify an element that's not injected into the DOM until shortly after document ready.
+This is useful when you want to modify an element that is not injected into the DOM until shortly after the document is ready.

 var utils = window["optimizely"].get("utils");